EvrmoreOrg/moontree-archive/README.md

 MoonTree is a mobile wallet for Android and iPhone for Evrmore and Ravencoin.

-The gihub repository for the MoonTree project is at:
+The github repository for the MoonTree project is at:
     "https://github.com/moontreeapp/moontree"

 MoonTree will soon be replaced with the next-generation improved wallet, so it has been removed from the Android Playstore.